Straight line mission: Straight line across Latvia

-Straight Line across Latvia
+Straight line across Estonia

-The first crossing of Latvia in a straight line was completed in October of 2024 by the YouTube channel, TOMITI, an Estonian couple named Tom and Iti.
-The line began at the Lithuania-Latvia border and ended at the Gulf of Riga, totaling 75.4 kilometers.
+The first crossing of Estonia in a straight line was completed in April 2025 also by Iti-Jantra Erikso and Toomas Erikso.
+The line began at the Estonia-Latvia border and ended in Vainupea beach, on the north coast of Estonia, totalling 176 kilometres.
+The mission received media coverage in The Baltic Guide tourism newspaper.

 Longest possible straight line

 The longest possible overland straight line mission goes from Portugal to China over a distance of 11,241 km.

 Popularity

 Due to the popularisation of the idea by GeoWizard a number of others have attempted straight line missions across different countries such as Scotland and New Zealand.
 Other attempts focus on lines of the longest possible distance, use different modes of travel or are simply recreational.
-There is a dedicated Reddit community for discussing straight line missions.